bnema/gh-notify/README.md

 # Sync with verbose output
 gh-notify sync --verbose

-# Include all notifications (read and unread)
-gh-notify sync --all

-# List cached notifications
+# List cached unread notifications (with numbers, types, and URLs)
 gh-notify list

+# Open a specific notification in browser (by number from list)
+gh-notify open 1

 # Clear notification cache
 gh-notify clear